 - One of the things that helped me grow up a considerable amount after college was doing some personality profiling.
 We did an assessment called "Spectrum Temperament Development," which is a method for helping people better understand themselves and others.
 I'm a 9-scale extrovert, 1-scale introvert, and my spectrum is a green-orange blend, with gold and blue towards the other end.
 It's very similar to MBTI, which I took about a year ago with a different organization.
 I'm an ENTP, which is described as such: "Quick, ingenious, stimulating, alert, and outspoken.
 Resourceful in solving new and challenging problems.
 Adept at generating conceptual possibilities and then analyzing them strategically.
 Good at reading other people.
 Bored by routine, will seldom do the same thing the same way, apt to turn to one new interest after another."

 - From what I gather, I'm half German (paternal) and half Celtic (maternal).
-I think both sides won on that, given my love for darker beers and my passion for whisky.
-Either way, it hasn't been such a bad mix so far.
+It hasn't been such a bad mix so far.
 I've got the English language down, and I'd like to pick up German and visit sometime in the near future - Rosetta Stone and I battle all the time.

 - There's this little school in Norman, OK called the University of Oklahoma from which I graduated.
 It took me 4 years to graduate with a BS in Petroleum Engineering, and minoring in Geology and Economics.
 I guess I liked to stay busy, hence the two minors.
 I haven't gotten any public licenses yet, but I am in the process of applying for my MBA from Auburn and possibly apply to be a PE, or professional engineer, later down the road.